 Marketing professionals who are trying to understand the principle behind content marketing can take a lesson from Clayton Christensen of the Harvard Business School and his “jobs-to-be-done” marketing ideas.

-This core Christensen idea is presented in a recent HBS Working Knowledge article, Milkshake Marketing.
+This core Christensen idea is presented in the HBS Working Knowledge article, Milkshake Marketing.
 The article describes a fascinating study his team conducted on behalf of a fast food chain that wanted to improve milkshake sales.
 The company initially applied a typical market research approach before it engaged “one of Christensen’s fellow researchers, who approached the situation by trying to deduce the ‘job’ that customers were ‘hiring’ a milkshake to do.”

 Parallels Between Product Design and Content Strategy

 Consider this comparison between product design and content strategy.
 Both product design and content share similar problems.
 Product design challenges are revealed in the low success rate of new product introductions.
-Marketing content issues are revealed in the low usefulness to sales and customers.
+Marketing content issues are revealed in the low usefulness to marketing campaigns, sales and customers.

 “When planning new products, companies often start by segmenting their markets and positioning their merchandise accordingly.
 This segmentation involves either dividing the market into product categories, such as function or price, or dividing the customer base into target demographics, such as age, gender, education, or income level.

 Unfortunately, neither way works very well, according to Harvard Business School professor Clayton Christensen, who notes that each year 30,000 new consumer products are launched—and 95 percent of them fail.”

 With business content, the American Marketing Association has found that 80% of content created by marketing is never used by sales.
 IDG reports IT buyers find relevant content only 42% of the time.
 “The lack of relevancy for the prospect reduced the vendor’s chance of closing a sale by 45 percent.”